bbauska/TUMx-DWAPNx/README.md

 names element, because we defined that in the last lecture that all the nodes are

 objects with this name attribute.
-Click on back to the site, we\'re loading it again.
+Click on back to the site, we&apos;re loading it again.

 Now, all the nodes have different colors depending on the name of the